“STRONGER” lyrics, vocal arrangements and backup vocals by Ryan Bomberger. Lead vocals by Stephanie DiCesare. Music © IvanLuzan.

 She could have chosen to reject it all.
 She could have justified it because the timing wasn’t “ideal” or felt that their material poverty was sufficient reason not to bring a child into this world.
 But she decided to be stronger than her circumstances.

-Mary and Joseph lived in a violent culture under Roman rule (where infanticide was a common practice) and a ruthless appointed “King of the Jews”—King Herod—who was furious at the prospect of a child becoming the King of the Kings.
+Mary and Joseph lived in a violent culture under Roman rule where infanticide was a common practice.
+A ruthless appointed “King of the Jews”—King Herod—was furious at the prospect of their child becoming the King of the Kings.
 Herod was a deeply unstable man who had his own family members (including his wife and firstborn son) and many others killed.
 He was so threatened by what the life of this humanly unplanned but Divinely planned child represented, that he ordered all male children (two years of age and younger) in Bethlehem and the surrounding areas to be slaughtered.
-With God’s divine intervention, Mary and Joseph escaped the brutality of a foolish King hell-bent on destroying the Son of God.
+With God’s divine intervention, Mary and Joseph escaped the brutality of a foolish ruler hell-bent on destroying the Son of God.